BatoolGhanem/WRO-2026-FutureEngineers/docs/JOURNAL.md

 ### Outcome

-- Defined the robot requirements.
+- Defined the main engineering objectives.
-- Compared different hardware alternatives.
+- Identified the robot's functional requirements.
-- Planned the initial robot architecture.
+- Selected the initial system architecture for future development.